iLVL-Key/FFXI/gearswap/readme.md

 <details>
 <summary>BLU</summary>

+Version 18.1.1
+- Fixed a few issues with the aliases

 Version 18.1
 - Added the option to turn the mini TP Meter inside the HUD on or off.